Esubaalew/esubaalew.github.io/src/content/wegoch/cafe-talk.md

 One thing I admire about him is that he always prays before eating.
 I'm the same way; I wouldn't eat without saying: "Our Father who art in heaven, hallowed be thy name... lead us not into temptation..."

 We waited, the time came, and we entered the café.
 Since we were early, there weren't many students yet.
 I watched as my friend, who was ahead of me, was served massive chunks of meat.
-Not to exaggerate, but there was hardly any stew—just a mountain of meat.
+Not to exaggerate, but there was hardly any stew - just a mountain of meat.

 I was behind him, so I didn't see the smile he gave the server.
 I realized he was dazed by the amount of meat when he walked toward our usual table without picking up a cup of water.
 I followed him with two cups of water and saw him make the sign of the cross as he walked.
 Since he had slowed his pace and lowered his head while walking, I was moving faster, so I passed him and sat down.
 He arrived immediately after, sat across from me, and started eating.